 Gathering Evidence to Prove Liability

 If you sustain a dog bite, the first consideration is safety.
-You should seek medical attention immediately and potential call animal control or 911.
+You should seek medical attention immediately and potentially call animal control or 911.
 Make sure to get the owner’s information, including their name, address, and phone number so that you can get in touch with them in the future.

 The best thing you can do to prove liability in a dog bite case is to take pictures and videos.
 That includes capturing photos or video of the bite marks, the dog, and evidence around the scene of the incident.
 It is essential to document this evidence as soon after the attack as possible to avoid tampering.